Employment law

 • Discrimination claims connected to the dismissal.

-• The number of Claimants or Respondents
+• The number of Claimants or Respondents.

 • Whether applications to amend claims or to provide more information regarding an existing claim must be made or defended.